Adventure Medical Kits Ultralight Watertight 05 Review

 Price per bandage is high

-At around $31.95 for a compact kit, you pay for engineering, not volume.
-The Be Smart Get Prepared 110-Piece kit delivers far more raw pieces for about $8.99 โ it just weighs more and is not waterproof.
+At around the listed price for a compact kit, you pay for engineering, not volume.
+The Be Smart Get Prepared 110-Piece kit delivers far more raw pieces for about the listed price — it just weighs more and is not waterproof.
 Buy the .5 for where it goes, not for what it holds.

 Adventure Medical Kits Ultralight/Watertight .5 vs the competitive set